kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/network_pruning.md

 the increase in the objective function caused by simply deleting that parameter.
 Using an empirical complexity measure of the number of nonzero free parameters, it makes sense to delete parameters with smallest "saliency".
 Deleting a parameter means setting it to $0$ and freezing it.
-Several variant can be defined, e.g., decreasing the weights instead of simply setting them to $0$, or allowing deleted weights to adapt again.
+Several variant can be defined, e.g. decreasing the weights instead of simply setting them to $0$, or allowing deleted weights to adapt again.
 The downside is after pruning, we need to retrain the network until convergence.
 This pruning-retraining procedure can continue multiple times, until some reasonable complexity-performance trade-off is achieved.

 ## Optimal Brain Surgeon
-Published after its predecessor, the **Optimal Brain Surgeon** algorithm in [Babak Hassibi et al. (1993)](#references) took its title, seemingly to intimate that Optimal Brain Damage did not really achieve optimal performance, and we need a brain surgeon to have the damage rectified.
+Published after its predecessor, the <font face="Lora">Optimal Brain Surgeon</font> algorithm in [Babak Hassibi et al. (1993)](#references) took its title, seemingly to intimate that Optimal Brain Damage did not really achieve optimal performance, and we need a brain surgeon to have the damage rectified.
 In spite of the joking title, it indeed resulted in better performance and most importantly, a retraining-free scheme to update all the weights.

 The paper advocated that Optimal Brain Damage made an assumption about the Hessian begin diagonal.
-In fact, however, the Hessians are strongly non-diagonal, i.e., with nonzero off-diagonal entries.
+In fact, however, the Hessians are strongly non-diagonal, i.e. with nonzero off-diagonal entries.
 Consequently, the Optimal Brain Damage often deleted the wrong weights.
 Moreover, unlike other methods, the Optimal Brain Surgeon did not demand retraining after pruning.
 That was indeed a huge improvement.
 Still, consider the change in the objective function in the form of functional Taylor series: